ghc-proposals/ghc-proposals/proposals/0000-plugin-recompilation.rst

 An earlier proposal proposed a single hashing function added as a field to the ``Plugin`` data type.
 This has now been changed to this more fine-grained approach where each pass computes a suitable hash.
+It was finally decided by the committee to revert to the backwards compatible version.

 Unresolved Questions